jaymit123/CommScore-backend/README.md

 # CommScore-backend
-This WebApp provides stats to compare people in a community.
-This repo holds all the lambda functions for the project
+- This WebApp provides stats to compare people in a community.

-This repo holds the backend lambda functions for the given project.
+- This repo holds the backend lambda functions for the given project.
-The Front End Implementation is provided at [CommScore-frontend](https://www.github.com/jaymit123/CommScore-frontend)
+- The Front End Implementation is provided at [CommScore-frontend](https://www.github.com/jaymit123/CommScore-frontend)

 Services Used :